U.S. carries out air strike on Taliban, calls for halt to 'needless attacks'

 The Taliban fighters "were actively attacking an (Afghan National Security Forces) checkpoint.
 This was a defensive strike to disrupt the attack," Colonel Sonny Leggett, a spokesman for U.S. Forces, Afghanistan, said in a tweet.
 He said Washington was committed to peace but would defend Afghan forces if needed.

 "Taliban leadership promised the (international) community they would reduce violence and not increase attacks.
 We call on the Taliban to stop needless attacks and uphold their commitments," he said.
+In a series of posts on Twitter late on Wednesday, U.S. Special Envoy for Afghanistan Zalmay Khalilzad did not refer to the U.S. strike, but said: "Increasing violence is a threat to the peace agreement and must be reduced immediately."

-In Washington, U.S. officials appeared to play down the Taliban attacks.
+Khalilzad said the United States was committed to facilitating a prisoner exchange and would "support each side to release significant numbers."
+Other U.S. officials appeared to play down the Taliban attacks.

 "There is no attacks on 34 provincial capitals, there is no attacks in Kabul, there's no high profile attacks, there's no suicide bombers, there's no vehicle borne suicide, no attack against the U.S. forces, no attack against coalition," Chairman of the Joint Chiefs of Staff General Mark Milley said during a hearing.
 "Yes, there were significant numbers of attacks, small attacks.
 They were all beaten back," Milley said.